 So much for the question of how PE edged out the science of form and the MBL project.
 But these remarks fall short of explaining why Gould turned against adaptationism after about 1977.
 What they show is that there was an important strategic dimension to Gould’s anti-adaptationism.
 Before 1977, Gould had skin in the adaptationist game.
 After 1977, he divested, and this freed him to explore the value of emphasizing other parts of evolution, like the “spandrels” of Gould and Lewontin (1979).
 It is noteworthy that the first glimmerings of this critique are already present in Gould and Eldredge (1977).
 Here Gould writes that gradualism “is not the only prior prejudice constraining paleontological thought.”
 Just as important is “our propensity for explaining all questions of diversity and success in terms of morphological adaptation.”
 Such a remark would have been unthinkable even a few short years before.
 So to raise the question one last time: what happened?

 Quite a bit, frankly, but two things should be mentioned before I conclude this interminable essay.
 The first was a modeling result, which Gould subsequently acknowledged to have shaped his intuitions about directional change.
 It came out of the MBL project, and specifically the attempt to simulate random change and morphology in a “phyletic context” (Raup and Gould 1974).
 The question Gould and Raup were interested in was whether such a simulation would generate familiar evolutionary patterns, including patterns of directional change.
 What they found was that it did indeed generate such patterns.
-And while Gould was at first reluctant to see this as a challenge to orthodoxy, he later revealed that it worked a slower alchemy on his thought (Gould 2002, 43).
-(Let me add that Gould’s reluctance to interpret this result as a challenge to orthodoxy is more evidence that he had yet to acquire the intuitions associated with the decoupling thesis.
-Since Eldredge and Gould (1972) treated individual-level natural selection as the locomotive of evolutionary trends, Raup and Gould’s result didn’t reinforce the picture of evolution associated with PE— it challenged it.)
+And while Gould was initially reluctant to see this as a challenge to orthodox Darwinism, he later revealed that it worked a slower alchemy on his thought (Gould 2002, 43).*

 [* For example, the historian Joe Cain has described Ontogeny and Phylogeny as “attack[ing] adaptationism and trumpet[ing] the approach to developmental biology [that Gould] advocated against genetic reductionism.”]